-Thelma Plum's debut album Better In Blak gets personal.
-Really personal.
+Thelma Plum's debut album Better In Blak is arguably her most personal work to date.

 The Melbourne-based singer-songwriter told E!
 News that she approached the album with a new level of vulnerability compared to her 2013 EP Rosie and 2014 follow-up Monsters.

 "I'm talking about a part of myself that I haven't really sung about in my other songs.
 It's very much about my identity and also about healing," the 24-year-old Gamilaraay musician said.
 "To write about how I'm feeling and to see that on a piece of paper, it's almost like I'm telling myself how I feel.
 It's like therapy, basically."